 There's a chance your skin will have some redness afterward, but any discoloration should go away on its own in a day or so.

 Want to read more articles on acne?
-Check out the links on the next page.
+Check out the links below.

 - American Academy of Dermatology.
 "Acne."
 (Aug.
 30, 2009)http://www.aad.org/public/publications/pamphlets/common_acne.html

 - American Academy of Dermatology.
 "Acne Scarring."
 (Aug.
 30, 2009)http://www.skincarephysicians.com/acnenet/scarring.html

 - American Academy of Dermatology.
 "Microdermabrasion."
 Oct.
 8, 2008.
 (Sep.
 1, 2009)http://www.skincarephysicians.com/agingskinnet/microdermabrasion.html